saeyslab/nichenetr/vignettes/differential_nichenet_pEMT.md

 due to downregulation in the other condition, leading to high activity but low DE.
 Currently, ligand activities are automatically calculated on upregulated genes per condition, but downregulated genes could also be a sign of ligand activity.

-We will adapt the pipeline in the future to also enable users to incorporate downregulated genes for the activity calculation.
+When Ligand-Receptor pairs have both high DE and high activity, we can consider them to be very good candidates in regulating the process of interest, and we recommend testing these candidates for further experimental validation.

 # References